quixio/quix-docs/docs/index.md

     ---

-    Learn how to receive real-time data in your application using the Quix SDK
+    Learn how to receive real-time data in your application using the Quix SDK.

     [:octicons-arrow-right-24: Learn more](./sdk/read.html)